 - According to an Ipsos Reid Study (2001) higher financial literacy affects social, economic and physical well-being; opportunities for social and family interaction; participation in community activities; employability; career advancement; and corporate efficiency.

-- By April 2016, the Government of Canada will not be mailing cheques anymore to save on administration costs.
-Except for remote locations with no access to a nearby financial institution, the government will be sending payments through direct deposit.
-This means that anyone receiving benefits such as GST, the Canada Child Tax Benefit, and other payments from provincial or territorial programs must have a bank account.
+- The Government of Canada is encouraging people to have bank accounts to save administration costs for mailing cheques.
+Except for remote locations with no access to a nearby financial institution, the government can send payments through direct deposit.
+It would be more convenient for anyone receiving benefits such as GST, the Canada Child Tax Benefit, and other payments from provincial or territorial programs to have a bank account.

 - People tend to underestimate what they spend.
 Studies show that incidental expenses (unplanned purchases at the grocery, or mall) take up 20% or higher of a family’s budget.